salhernandez/pomoDoNotDisturb/README.md

 ## What I learned

-- Setup USB Gadget
+- How to usb/ethernet Gadget
-- Setup static IPs for usb connections
+- How Setup static IPs for usb connections
-- serve js libraries offline
+- Serve js libraries offline
-    - copy unpck or cdn library locally
+    - copy unpkg or cdn libraries to local files
 - How to use Python3
+  - pip3, python3 server.py
-- Load a open browser after booting on a raspberry pi
+- Open browser after booting on a raspberry pi

 ## Setup Pi Zero W